 - Abstract – about 250 words

 - Proof that you have received or are in process of receiving IRB approval

 - Project proposal (this will be uploaded as a Word document to the online application form).
 Please limit your project proposal document to 30 pages, including tables, figures, and references.
-Do not write your name on the project proposal Word document.
+Do not write your name and other identifying information on the project proposal Word document.